Imperial Japanese Army Air Service: First Tachikawa Army Air Arsenal

 The Japanese Air Army Force had one technical section, the First Tachikawa Air Army Arsenal, which was in charge of aviation research and development.
 The Arsenal included a testing section for captured Allied aircraft, the Air Technical Research Laboratory (Koku Gijutsu Kenkyujo).

 The Army Air Arsenal was also connected with Tachikawa Hikoki K.K. and Rikugun Kokukosho K.K., the Army-owned and operated aircraft manufacturing companies. much as the IJNAS operated its own firm, the Yokosuka Naval Air Technical Arsenal.

-Army Escort-Aircraft Carriers
+Army escort aircraft carriers

 Due to the poor relations between the Imperial Japanese Army and Imperial Japanese Navy, the Army found it necessary to procure and operate their own aircraft carriers for the purposes of providing escort and protection for Army transport shipping convoys.
-These escort/transport carriers were converted from small passenger liners or merchant ships and possessed the capacity to operate from eight to 38 aircraft, depending on type and size, and were also used to transport personnel and tanks.
+These "auxiliariy escort carriers" were converted from merchant ships and possessed the capacity to operate few aircraft as well serve in some other auxiliary roles, depending on type and size.

-These vessels included the Taiyō Maru, Unyo Maru, Chuyo Maru, Kaiyō Maru, Shinyo Maru, Kamakura Maru, Akitsu Maru, Nigitsu Maru, Kumano Maru, Yamashiro Maru, Shimane Maru, Chigusa Maru (not completed), and Otakisan Maru (not completed) and were operated by civilian crews with Army personnel manning the light and medium anti-aircraft guns.
+Three classes were planned, all convertion of "TL Type cargo ships" (TL型), the Special 2TL Type (3 ships), Special 3TL Type (3 ships), and Special 4TL Type (0 ship), the Special 1TL Type being operated by the Navy.
+Only the Yamashio Maru from the Special 2TL Type was completed before the war's end.
+Those carriers only had a modest airwing (8 for Yamashio Maru), as they kept some of their cargo and tanker capacity.

+The army also developed "landing craft carriers" for amphibious assaults, with among them the Types "C" and "MC", which were fitted with flight decks for some limited aerial support.
+Four ships were planned, with only the Akitsu Maru and Kumano Maru being completed before the war's end.

+The only aircraft operated by those ships were the Kokusai Ki-76 (STOL liaison aircraft), and Kayaba Ka-1 (autogyros).